top of page

 This new mixed-income development features a sleek modern design that will be a hallmark of the new, emerging Santa Cruz cityscape.
 It also reflects the best of Santa Cruz's character, in its dedication to sustainability, a sense of community, and a natural sense of beauty.

+831 Water Street also offers another important asset: housing for the people who work locally, the "missing middle" population, like schoolteachers, small business owners, first responders, and more.
 Our grounds will feature walking paths, greenery and ample parking accommodations for cars and bikes!
-Next to a major bus line and walking distance from retail, 831 Water Street has all forms of transportation in mind.
+Next to a major bus line and walking distance from retail, 831 Water Street has all forms of transportation in mind. â€‹831 Water Street aims to be one of the standards of multi-family, mixed-income developments in the state, if not the country.

-We look to put shovel in the ground in mid-2024 and open by early 2026.
+We look to put shovel in the ground in late-2025 and open by mid-2028.

 Perhaps one of the most important aspects of 831 Water Street’s commitment to Santa Cruz is its dedication to sustainability, including: